 Share-based compensation benefits are provided to employees via an option plan operated by the Bank's ultimate holding company, Welab Holdings Limited.
-Information relating to the plan is set out in Note 24.
-The fair value of the employee services received in exchange for the grant of the options is recognized as an expense with a corresponding increase in equity.
+Information relating to the plan is set out in Note 25.
+The fair value of the employee services received in exchange for the grant of the options is recognized as an expense with a corresponding increase in equity, over the vesting period of the awards.